How To Clean An Essential Oil Diffuser

 - White Vinegar (Check out all these other cleaning uses for vinegar!)

-- Cotton Balls or damp cloth (Personally, I like using cotton balls)
+- Cotton Balls or a damp cloth (Personally, I like using cotton balls)

 Fill the diffuser with water, but only about halfway to the fill mark.